melaniedavila/cellranger-aws-pipeline/README.md

   Currently, we can get several jobs to run and share the same `docker_scratch` directory and have access to up to 64GB of memory.
 Next, we are working on getting jobs to run `cellranger mkfastq` and `cellranger count`.

+  ## Pipeline Overview
+  * step-1: Download bcl data and reference transcriptome from S3
+  * step-2: Run single `cellranger mkfastq` job on tiny-bcl data
+  * step-3: Run multiple `cellranger count` jobs on the tiny-bcl fastqs (use samplesheet)

   ### To Do

   * get jobs to write to different directories within the 1TB `docker_scratch` directory
+  * set up AMI that can be ssh'd into

+  * ~~save cellranger outputs back to S3 bucket~~
-  * set up python script to actually run the cellranger commands
+  * ~~set up python script to actually run the cellranger commands~~
-  * save cellranger outputs back to S3 bucket
-  * step-1: download primary bcl data and reference transcriptome
-  * step-2: single job that runs `cellranger mkfastq` on tiny-bcl data
-  * step-3: single job that runs `cellranger count` on tiny-bcl fastqs
   * ~~test running jobs with higher memory requirements, we need about 30-60GB~~

 The steps required to submit jobs to AWS batch are discussed below.